twenyltd/tweny-ui-kit/README.md

-## About Component Kit
+## About Tweny UI Kit

-Component Kit is a set of components to utilize in your Laravel Blade views.
+Tweny UI Kit is a set of components to utilize in your Laravel Blade views.
 It was made for Blade, Laravel's powerful templating engine.

 It was made for Blade, Laravel's powerful templating engine.
-Every Component Kit component is a Blade component with a view and a class.
+Every Tweny UI Kit component is a Blade component with a view and a class.
 Each component can be extended, modified and overwritten.